Options class (ScrollBar)

 Example

-null {null}, specifies that the verticalOverlayShapes field defines the verticalOverlayShapes property.
+null {null}, uses the default verticalOverlayShapes value.
 By default, the verticalOverlayShapes is "upLite(l),downLite(r)".

 "up(l)" {string}, indicates that l applies the overlay shape defined by exontrol.Shapes.ScrollBar.overlay.up